lporte04/flask-finance-app/README.md

 3. Implement dashboard form(s)
 4. Implement dashboard calculation logic
 5. Implement dashboard display
+6. Implement Investment API
-6. Implement profile/settings: change login information, profile picture (if we even implement this as a feature), dark mode (if we implement it), etc.
+7. Implement profile/settings: change login information, profile picture (if we even implement this as a feature), dark mode (if we implement it), etc.

 # Current state of the project (this is from the last pull request):